Does Gentle Parenting Work?

-The average parent will hear of this style, follow some influencers who do it, and maybe join a facebook group for other Gentle Parents.
+The average parent will hear of this style, follow some influencers who do it, and maybe join a Facebook group for other Gentle Parents.
 They won’t even understand the science behind what we do, but they will then say they are practicing Gentle Parenting.
-They will even try, with all their might, to speak gently to their children, but when they discover they can’t stop yelling or that they even have reverted back to spanking, they give up.
-They, like the writer whose article prompted this post, will declare “Gentle Parenting Doesn’t Work.”
+They will even try, with all their might, to speak gently to their children, but when they discover they can’t stop yelling or that they even have reverted to spanking, they give up.
+Furthermore, they, like the writer whose article prompted this post, will declare “Gentle Parenting Doesn’t Work.”

 Conscious Parenting vs. Gentle Parenting: Is there a difference?

 When I discovered this parenting style, I only knew of it as Conscious Parenting.
 It wasn’t until I began making content about the subject that I learned of the term Gentle Parenting.
 I thought it was a silly thing to call what we do.
 Certainly, being gentle is an important component to this parenting style, but before we can be gentle we must be conscious.
 The whole idea of being gentle comes second to the work the parent must do on themselves to truly adopt this parenting style.
 Consciousness is about being present.
 It is about recognizing your triggers and doing the work to unpack and heal from that trauma.

 Consciousness is about being aware of who you are and why you do the things you do.
 Consciousness is about leaving ego at the door and focusing on what’s in front of you today and in this moment.
 It’s about being mindful.
 Most of us are reactive with our children because something they’ve done has triggered something from our past.
 The behaviors of children are typical and old as time.
 Most of them do variations of the same thing.
 The way we react to this very typical behavior depends on our own upbringing and how aware we are of what lies beneath our subconscious.